MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Typical mistakes include the following.

-• Using arrays without considering their size
+• Using an array without considering its size

 • Assuming [0] always means the latest closed candle